jacksleight/statamic-bard-texstyle/MIGRATION.md

     2. Add a `type` option with a value of `paragraph` to each style.
     3. Enable the buttons in each of your Bard fields.

-For example, this Bard Paragraph Style config:
+For example, this Bard Paragraph Style configuration:

 ```php
 'styles' => [